pgaskin/kobopatch-patches/src/versions/4.17.13694/patches.md

 also be added.

 I am also doing a cleanup of the nickel patches to make them more readable and future-proof.
-Warning: this will include patch renames.
+Warning: this includes patch renames.

-This list is continued from 4.16.13337.
-I'll be moving this list to the issue on GitHub in the near future.
+This list applies to 4.16.13337, 4.17.13651, and 4.17.13694 (they will be released together due to the fast pace of the recent updates).

 In the patch files, I will be marking patches which need testing (TODO17:TEST) and rewriting (TODO17:REWRITE).
 These markers will all need to be dealt with and